Stackato-Garage/prezbuzz/README.md

    curl 'http://localhost:3000/stylesheets/rcss?rcss=candidateBuzz' > public/stylesheets/candidateBuzz.css

 This will need to be done on the server as well.

-## Deploy to Stackato:

-In the top-level directory of the project, run:

-    stackato push -n

 ### Set database tables to use UTF-8